Terunofuji Haruo: Final tournament and coaching career

 At his retirement press conference, Terunofuji told reporters that based on his recent poor performances he felt like he should not "stand on the raised ring with a half-hearted mindset or body."
 He stated that he had told his stablemaster Isegahama after his Day 1 defeat to Wakatakakage that he wished to retire if he lost one more match.
 He also said that he felt like he had a vigorous sumo career.
 When asked about his most memorable sumo match, he recalled his first match in March 2019 after injury-related demotion from the second-highest rank of ōzeki to the second-lowest rank of jonidan.
 "I believe it turned out to be a good opportunity for me to enjoy a sumo career for the second time," he said.
 Terunofuji plans to remain with his stable (Isegahama) as a coach retaining the name Terunofuji, which he is permitted to do as a wrestler reaching yokozuna.
 Commenting on his new coaching role, Terunofuji said: "As the national sport, sumo exists to inspire the Japanese pride.
 That's why it has to be clean and beautiful.
 I want to raise wrestlers who do not lie or lose to themselves.
 Such wrestlers will definitely get strong."

 Fellow Mongolian Miyagino (the 69th yokozuna Hakuhō), commenting on Terunofuji's retirement, noted that Terunofuji "recovered from rock bottom, both physically and mentally," and achieved the remarkable feat of reaching sumo's highest rank.
 He said that Terunofuji had done well, and could not imagine everything he had been going through.

 In June 2025, the Sumo Association announced that Terunofuji would take over the Isegahama elder stock and Isegahama stable on 9 June, due to the former Asahifuji reaching sumo's mandatory retirement age of 65 the following month.
 Terunofuji will also oversee wrestlers that moved to Isegahama stable from Miyagino stable in 2024 following the latter's temporary closure by the association.

-Terunofuji's retirement ceremony will be held at the Ryōgoku Kokugikan on 31 January 2026.
+Terunofuji's retirement ceremony was held at the Ryōgoku Kokugikan on 31 January 2026.
+During the ceremony, he entered the ring for his last dohyō-iri while carrying his son.
+The two active yokozuna, Ōnosato and Hōshōryū, served as his dew sweeper and sword bearer, respectively.
+Around 330 people, including many celebrities, took part in the cutting of the topknot.